neural-games-dev/mark-item-as/README.md

 - Add more icon options
 - Ability to mark items as "ready for auction"
 - Add bank, guild bank, and possibly void storage support
-- Potentially add support for other popular bag add-ons
+- (potentially) Add support for other popular bag add-ons
-- Potentially add support for multiple user profiles
+- (potentially) Add support for multiple user profiles